+As previously mentioned, the priority of this project is about the gathering of dispersed family members and how the architecture can support various scales of living.
 Organizationally, the upper floor supports intimacy for a small family sleeping within a tight core while still being able to accommodate larger family units in outer lying “wings”.
-These two areas of the building are separated but connected externally by a shared outdoor terrace.
-A circulation spine that runs parallel to this void is located in the centre of the house to take advantage of the balanced light and vertical views that are made possible by the sectional cut.
-The main floor living spaces are connected at the ground floor by outdoor and auxiliary spaces arranged along this cut.
-These spaces include a painting room floating above a reflecting pond at the entrance foyer on one end, and a bamboo courtyard off the family room, office and a tea room at the other end of the circulation spine.
-The courtyards allow for a deeply stacked program to get light and air without impairing either view or natural light.
+These two areas of the building are separated and only connected externally by a shared outdoor terrace (the “cut”).
+The circulation spine that runs parapet to this cut is located in the centre of the house to take advantage of the balanced light and vertical views.